 What?
 Where?
 An all-through day and boarding school for boys and girls aged 3 – 18 based in Atworth, near Bath, Stonar is certainly a school to look at – highly ambitious for their pupils, they also provide a nurturing education which brings out the best in every child.
 Oh, and there is an absolutely outstanding equestrian centre.

-The big news is that change is afoot: Stonar is now completely co-educational.
+The big news is that Stonar is now completely co-educational.
 While the prep school is close to 50/50 boys and girls, the senior school has been busy transforming itself from a girls’ school (with, dare I say it, a previous reputation for catering for more horse-obsessed and less lessons-obsessed girls) into a modern, flourishing co-ed full of inspired, academically ambitious children, many of whom also love to ride, obviously.
 The aim is still to keep the school relatively small, with a family feeling and plenty of individual support.

-Day pupils come from within an hour’s radius (half an hour for the prep school), with school buses running to Bath, Chippenham, Devizes, Malmesbury, Bradford on Avon and Trowbridge.
+Day pupils come from within an hour’s radius (half an hour for the prep school), with school buses running to Bath, Chippenham, Devizes, Malmesbury, Marlborough, Bradford on Avon and Trowbridge.
 Boarders come from all over the UK and Europe and as far afield as Hong Kong, Nigeria, Singapore and Kazakhstan.